Our guide to buy a house in Koh Lanta

 A more straightforward form of ownership is the acquisition of a condominium unit.
 Under the Condominium Act B.E.
 2522, foreigners may acquire freehold ownership of units in a condominium project, as long as foreign ownership does not exceed 49% of the total floor area of all units in the building.

-However, in Koh Lanta, the number of properly registered condominium projects remains limited.
+However, in Koh Lanta, the number of properly registered condominium projects is limited.
 Buyers considering this option must ensure that the development:

-- Holds a valid condominium licence issued by the Land Department;
+• Holds a valid condominium license issued by the Land Department

 Condominium ownership also comes with shared obligations, such as maintenance fees and participation in the juristic person’s general meetings.
-These obligations must be reviewed in the co-ownership regulations prior to signing.
+Buyers must review these obligations in the co-ownership regulations before signing.

 Despite the limited availability, purchasing a condominium unit remains the most direct way for a foreigner to buy a house in Koh Lanta with a freehold title, provided that the project is properly registered and available.